Last Updated: 17th June 2021

 Staff within BAFTA whose duties require it will have access to our database of members.
 This includes staff in the Scotland and Wales branch offices and also BAFTA North America (see “Who is responsible for my data” above for more information about BAFTA's US branches).
 These branch offices have access to the member database in order to be able to support visiting members from other locations.

-We use a carefully selected web agency to develop our web sites.
+We use a web agency to develop our web sites.
 This agency has access to the servers which hold the data so that they can maintain the servers - this also gives this agency access to the data.
 Our contracts with this agency ensures that they treat all of our members' data in strictest confidence.

 Some technical tasks, such as configuring and securing our servers, require specialist expertise.
 We use specialist UK-based contractors to provide these services.
 These contractors are carefully vetted.
 All contractors must sign non-disclosure agreements which include a requirement that they keep all BAFTA's data confidential.